tfpf/points-table-projector/doc/README.md

 ## Example
 Teams Apple, Banana, Guava, Orange and Jackfruit compete in a tournament.
 Our favourite team is Banana.

-Four matches have been played.
+Six matches have been played.

 1. Apple beat Orange;
+1. Jackfruit beat Guava;
-1. Guava beat Banana;
+1. Apple beat Jackfruit;
+1. Banana tied with Guava;
-1. Guava beat Orange; and
+1. Orange beat Guava; and
-1. Orange beat Banana.
+1. Apple beat Banana.

-Six matches remain.
+Four matches remain.

+1. Orange v/s Banana;
 1. Apple v/s Guava;
-1. Jackfruit v/s Apple;
-1. Orange v/s Jackfruit;
+1. Orange v/s Jackfruit; and
-1. Guava v/s Jackfruit;
-1. Banana v/s Apple; and
 1. Jackfruit v/s Banana.

 You could write the input file like this: